This week we're going to put something really different on our natural hair: mud!

 Bentonite clay is a natural ingredient that is sourced directly from the earth.
 Here’s what it can do…

-- It has a negative charge (anionic), so it attracts positive charged (cationic) products that build up on the hair and scalp, working as a clarifier and detoxifier.
+- Bentonite clay has a negative charge (anionic), so it attracts positive charged (cationic) products that build up on the hair and scalp, working as a clarifier and detoxifier.
 Think about bentonite clay like a magnet for product buildup.
 When you wash the clay out of your hair, you remove all impurities and buildup with it.

 - Its anionic property also makes bentonite clay effective at drawing out toxins, heavy metals, chemicals, and impurities.

 - Bentonite clay is also antimicrobial and helps with irritated or flaking scalps, in addition to psoriasis and seborrheic dermatitis.
+It's a great way to maintain a healthy scalp.

 - Bentonite clay contains a mixture of natural minerals that are beneficial for your hair and can encourage hair growth.